| CONDUCTING AIR TIGHT

 at those specific appointments to ensure they

+are watching the correct person.
 While the cost of investigators varies, generally

 one investigator per an eight (8) hour day cost